stephenhillier/sieveplot/README.md

 Current version:
 * accepts input for particle size analysis results (sample and sieve weights).
-* takes test data and calculates percent passing (ready to graph!)
+* takes test data and calculates percent passing (ready to graph, but not implemented yet)

-Next:
+* output pane is not functional yet.

+Next version:
+* Output pane gets data from input pane through vuex
+* Support for storing multiple tests and viewing results later
 * Graph percent passing with chart.js
 * Compare total recorded masses (from each sieve) to total sample weight to determine test error

-## Try it out!
+## Installing dev server

 ``` bash
 # install dependencies